 For an emergency, dial 911

 The Emergency Communications Center receives 911 and non-emergency calls for all of Clinton County.
 The calls are dispatched to the four Law Enforcement Agencies, eight Ambulance services and seventeen Fire Departments that service Clinton County.
-The Clinton County Emergency Communications Center is staffed by 14 telecommunicators including Lead Operators.
-The Communications Manager Eric Dau and Technical System Manager Brent Vogel, oversees the day to day operations and the entire group is under the direction of the Director of Communications, Sheriff Bill Greenwalt.
+The Clinton County Emergency Communications Center is staffed by 16 telecommunicators including Shift Supervisorss.
+The Communications Director Eric Dau and Technical System Manager Brent Vogel, oversees the day to day operations and the entire group is under the direction of the Communications Commission Chair, Sheriff Bill Greenwalt.

 2020 Communication Stats